John Hoadley House

-Description and history
+Description

 The John Hoadley House is located in a residential area of eastern Branford, on the west side of Leete's Island Road a short way north of its junctions with Wellesley and Eastwood Drives.
 It is a 2 1/2-story wood-frame structure, with a gabled roof, central chimney, and clapboarded exterior.
 Its rear roof extends down to the first floor, giving it a saltbox profile, and a two-story covered porch has been built onto the left side.
 The main facade is five bays wide, with sash windows arranged symmetrically around the main entrance.

 The entrance is relatively unadorned, with simple moulding framing the door.
 Upper-level windows butt against the eave, and the building corners have narrow trim.
 The right facade has five windows: two on each of the main floors, and one in the attic level.

+History

 The house was probably built sometime between 1809, when John Hoadley purchased the land, and 1812, when he sold it.
 Despite its Georgian form and general finish, the number of side windows is suggestive of a later construction period.
 The house is a well-preserved example of an early 19th-century house in the town, with retardaire Colonial styling.